 Alimony can be adjusted or stopped.
 If either party experiences major income changes, the court can be petitioned for a modification.
 If the receiving spouse remarries, the payments will stop.

 Alimony can be confusing and frustrating to deal with and you need to secure a good alimony attorney in Salt Lake City to help you through it.
 Emy A. Cordano is ready to walk you through the entire process.
 Whether you will be paying or receiving alimony, we want to ensure that a fair amount is agreed upon, on in which allows both parties to continue to live their lives.
 Remember, if there are minor children involved, child support payments will also be affected during these settlements.
-When you need a Salt Lake City alimony attorney, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need a Salt Lake City alimony attorney, you can contact us by clicking here or call us at 801-804-5152 for a legal consultation.